LostInBrittany/polymer-beers/step-03/README.md

 </dom-module>
 ```

+The template repeater is a specialized template that binds to an array.
+It creates one instance of the template’s contents for each item in the array.
+It adds two properties to the binding scope for each instance:

+- `item`: The array item used to create this instance
+- `index`: The index of item in the array

+For more information about the template repeater, see the [Polymer documentation](https://www.polymer-project.org/1.0/docs/devguide/templates.html#dom-repeat).

 ## Using the new element

 In the `index.html` file we aren't going to use directly `beer-list-item` elements anymore, but a simple `beer-list`.